equinix-labs/equinix-labs/glossary.md

 ## Manifest File

-While the specific filename varies from programming environemnt or packaging tool, manifest files contain "meta" information about a project.
+While the specific filename varies from programming environment or packaging tool, manifest files contain "meta" information about a project.
 Take advantage of manifest files to store the appropriate set of categories, keywords, and tags for a project.
 Project descriptions and overviews should be taken advantage of as well.
 Logos are a common feature of manifests, projects should use approved logos and branding to fit the project and organization's visual requirements and theme.

-## Owner
+## CODEOWNERS

-An repository owner is the last line of defense if no maintainer has responded to an issue or pull request after a certain amount of time.
-This person follows up with the relevant maintainers of a repository to move forward on a feature or bug.
+Repository owners are the last line of defense when no other maintainers have responded to an issue or pull request after a certain amount of time.
+These people follow up with the relevant maintainers of a repository to move forward on a feature or bug.

+GitHub offers a filesystem tiered format for defining the owners of specific folders and files as well as generic catch-all owners.
+Find out more at [About Code Owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 ## OWNERS.md